younos1986/YourTools/README.md

-### Example Benchmark: Mapping Order Object
+### Example Benchmark: Mapping Person Object

-The following sample is used to benchmark mapping `OrderEntity` object:
+The following sample is used to benchmark mapping `Person` object:

 ```csharp
 PersonEntity PersonSample = new()